2017–18 San Francisco Dons women's basketball team

-The 2017–18 San Francisco Dons women's basketball team represents the University of San Francisco in the 2017–18 NCAA Division I women's basketball season.
+The 2017–18 San Francisco Dons women's basketball team represented the University of San Francisco in the 2017–18 NCAA Division I women's basketball season.
 They were led by head coach Molly Goodenbour in her second season at San Francisco.
-The Dons, as members of the West Coast Conference, play their home games at War Memorial Gymnasium.
+The Dons, as members of the West Coast Conference, played their home games at War Memorial Gymnasium.
 They finished the season 16–15, 10–8 in WCC play to finish in fifth place.
-They advanced to the semifinals of the WCC women's tournament where they lost to Gonzaga.
+They advanced to the semifinals of the WCC women's tournament, where they lost to Gonzaga.

 Previous season

 They finished the season 18–13, 11–7 in WCC play to finish in fourth place.
 They advanced to the semifinals of the WCC women's tournament where they lost to Gonzaga.